HCMG841 - HEALTH SERVICES SYS(Course Syllabus)

 This course, co-taught with Brad Fluegel, former Senior Vice President and Chief Healthcare Marketing Development officer at Walgreen Co, will focus on two interrelated topics: managed care and market structure.
 The section on managed care will cover strategic planning and marketing of managed care services, operational issues in developing a managed care network, actuarial issues, and the management of physician behavior.
 The section on health care market structure will analyze strategies of vertical integration and horizontal integration (M+As), and their attempt to alter the balance of power in local healthcare markets.
 The section will also analyze the operational issues in managing cost and quality in an integrated system, integration along the supply chain, and the performance of these systems, and the bargaining and negotiation between hospitals, physicians, and health plans.

 Other Information: Lectures, cases, exam, and orally presented term project.

-This course focuses on health care organizations' financial decisions in the changing health care landscape.
-Upon completion of the course, students will be able to utilize a range of financial tools and techniques for making value-added financial decisions in a variety of important contexts in the health care sector.
-The course involves case analyses and lectures, including presentations by practitioners with extensive real world experience.
-The course is organized around cases dealing with publicly-traded health care company valuation, valuation and return on investment of biopharmaceutical and medical technology development projects, valuation and deal structure for startup and early stage health care organizations, health plan pricing and finance, and health care provider risk-sharing arrangements.
-Each case is accompanied by background on tools, methods, institutions, and markets.
-Students seeking careers in health care finance and financial decision making.
+This course focuses on health care organizations' financing and financial decisions in the changing health care landscape.
+The course involves case analyses and lectures, including presentations by practitioners with extensive real-world experience.
+Students seeking careers in health care with minimal finance background will obtain a solid introduction to key areas of health care finance and financial decision making.
 Students with more background will extend and enhance their analytical skills in a variety of important areas.

 Prerequisites: Finance 611 or equivalent coursework or experience